mikealbers/film-collection-tools/README.md

 Enter dotnet run in the console.
 `$ dotnet run`

-Additionally if you just want a single exe file to run, I've included a publish profile with the repository.
+Additionally, if you just want a single exe file to run, I've included a publish profile with the repository.
 It'll make a fairly large exe but you won't have to have any .NET installed.

 ### Usage
 When running, the program will prompt the user for a TMDB api key followed by a prompt for a directory.